 Addicts like to compare themselves to others with problems to justify their less-severe addictive behaviors.
 Unfortunately, addiction is addiction whether the individual is busted for a DUI, passed out in their own home or is abusing prescription medications on a daily basis.
 It’s only a matter of time before behaviors worsen because addiction is a progressive disease.
 As with any illness, once you have it, it needs to be addressed, regardless of what “stage” you’re in.

 My Addiction Has Nothing To Do With Anyone Else

 Addiction is a disease of isolation, and addicts like to hide their illness from those around them.
 Unfortunately, addiction affects friends and family in many ways.
 This is when denial sets in, and addicts often think that loved ones are judging them when they suggest that help or treatment is needed.
 They see concern and think it’s controlling.
 They do not see how their behavior is affecting the people around them, constructing a reality where there is no problem.

 I Have Nothing To Live For Anyway.
 I Might As Well Keep Using Drugs Or Alcohol

-Depression is common amongst alcoholics and drug addicts.
+Depression is common among alcoholics and drug addicts.
 Many use drugs or alcohol to self-medicate painful feelings of guilt, grief and sadness.
 Unfortunately, as the addiction grows stronger, so do the symptoms of mental illness and this becomes a vicious cycle of self-medicating for depression and the depression getting worse because of the self-medicating.
 And where there is no joy, there is no reason to seek recovery and sobriety.

 Life Is No Fun Without Drugs Or Alcohol